cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 ibcRouter.AddRoute(ibctransfertypes.ModuleName, transferStack)
 ```

-### Submit a governance proposal to execute a MsgChanUpgradeInit message
+### Submit a governance proposal to execute a MsgChannelUpgradeInit message

 > This process can be performed with the new CLI that has been added
 > outlined [here](#upgrading-channels-with-the-cli).

-Only an authority is able to initiate a channel upgrade by submitting a `MsgChanUpgradeInit` message.
+Only the configured authority for the ibc module is able to initiate a channel upgrade by submitting a `MsgChannelUpgradeInit` message.

 Execute a governance proposal specifying the relevant fields to perform a channel upgrade.